mahdi-raji/learning-notes/CSharp/Cshap In Depth/Part 2 - CSharp 2 - 5/1 - CSharp 2.md

 			 - Type Safe ArrayList
 			 - StringCollection
 	- Arrays and Specialized collections are statically typed .
-	- Reference type arrays are only mostly safe when storing values because ofarray covariance.
+	- Reference type arrays are only mostly safe when storing values because of array covariance.
 I view array covariance as an early design mistake that’s beyond the scope of this book but example :
 	```csharp
 	string[] strings = new string[] { "hello", "world" };
 	object[] objects = strings;